-Getting it right for lefties
+Left-handed acoustic guitars – getting it right for lefties

-It’s not easy being a lefty.
+It’s not easy being a left-hander.

-Things to keep in mind when converting an acoustic guitar from left to right handed
+Things to keep in mind when converting an acoustic guitar from left to right-handed

-The Bridge Saddle
+The Bridge and Saddle

 Steel String Guitars

-How to change the bridge saddle
+How to change the saddle

-The good news for classical guitar owners is in the majority of cases the bridge saddle is not angled, as the lighter nylon strings require less drastic compensation.
+The good news for classical guitar owners is in the majority of cases the saddle is not angled, as the lighter nylon strings require less drastic compensation.

 How to Change the Nut on a Right Handed Guitar to Left Handed